-Description The Group's compound annual underlying earnings per share ( EPS ) growth on a fully diluted basis over the performance period.
-Purpose Chosen because it provides a good indicator of the shareholder value derived from earnings growth and can be directly influenced by management.
-How is it measured?
-Underlying EPS growth is calculated by comparing the diluted underlying EPS from continuing operations achieved by the Group in the base year (e.g. year to March 2022) with that achieved in the final year of the performance period (e.g. year to March 2025).
-Diluted underlying EPS is calculated by dividing the underlying net profit after tax attributable to shareholders of ALS Limited by the weighted average number of ordinary shares on issue for the year nding equity-settled Performance Rights).
+Description The Group's compound annual under the performance period. erlying earnings per share (EPS) growth on a fully diluted basis over Purpose Chosen because it provides a good in and can be directly influenced by ma indicator of the shareholder value derived from earnings growth anagement.
+How is it measured? operations achieved by the Group in Underlying EPS growth is calculated by comparing the diluted underlying EPS from continuing operations achieved by the Group in the base year (e.g. year to March 2022) with that achieved in the final year of the performance period (e.g. year to March 2025). shareholders of ALS Limited by the v by dividing the underlying net profit after tax attributable to veighted average number of ordinary shares on issue for the year ding equity-settled Performance Rights).
 Vesting Schedule Outcome Vesting % <8% p.a.
 0% 8% - 12% p.a.
 12.5% - 25% p.a. (straight line vesting) 12% p.a. or higher 25%